CarlMurray/failte-pp2/README.md

 With the rising popularity of staycations, people require easy access to information that helps them make the most of their trips and explore their surroundings.
 The project's primary objectives include creating a user-friendly platform for browsing various attractions in Ireland, such as historic sites, nature reserves, museums, art galleries, and other points of interest.
 Additionally, it aims to provide information about specific attractions and directions to navigate to them.

-The key goals for this project include providing a user-friendly, accessible experience for browsing attractions in Ireland, including historic sites, nature reserves, museums, art galleries and other points of interest.
+The key goals for this project include providing a user-friendly experience for browsing attractions in Ireland, including historic sites, nature reserves, museums, art galleries and other points of interest.
 Additionally it aims to make it easy for users to find out more about an attraction of interest and find directions to navigate to the attraction.

 ---